Cyanilux/URP_ShaderGraphCustomLighting/README.md

   - Outputs : Specular

 #### Other
+- `Additional Lights` - Loops through each additional light, point, spotlights, etc. Handles diffuse, specular and shadows.
+Supports Forward+ path (in 2022.2+)
+  - Also supports cookies if `Main Light Cookie` node is used (or `_LIGHT_COOKIES` Boolean Keyword is defined in Blackboard)
+  - Also supports light layers if `Main Light Layer Test` node is used (or `_LIGHT_LAYERS` Boolean Keyword is defined in Blackboard)
-- `Additional Lights` - Loops through each additional light, point, spotlights, etc, Handling diffuse, specular and shadows.
-For custom lighting models, you'll need to copy this function and edit it due to the loop, e.g. swap the LightingLambert and LightingSpecular functions out for custom ones.
+  - For creating custom lighting models, you'll need to copy this function and edit it due to the loop, e.g. swap the LightingLambert and LightingSpecular functions out for custom ones.
 Also see the AdditionalLightsToon function as an example
   - Inputs : SpecularColour, Smoothness, Normal, Shadowmask
   - Outputs : Diffuse, Specular
 - `Sample Shadowmask` - attach this to the Shadowmask port on the Main Light Shadows and Additional Lights sub graphs, in order to support Shadowmask baked lighting mode